jannesbrunner/lecture-devops-app/doc/concept.md

 - Production 2: cloud development environment for new new production builds.
 - - Managed by Terraform

+Each Cloud Environment (No. 1 and No. 2) has a Bastion Server.
+This Bastion Server is for connecting into the private network part of the environment (inside AWS) for administration purposes.
+This is a small linux running machine of a small type (t2.micro).

 ### Local 0

 #### Description